Available at the Lakeview Library:

 What are Playaways?
 Playaways are preloaded digital audiobooks.
 Each one is a self-contained unit with either one or two chapter book(s) or more than one picture book recorded on it.

 What comes with a Playaway?
 Each Playaway comes with the unit itself, as well as a AAA battery, and a lanyard to make it easy to keep up with.
 For sanitation reasons, students need to provide their own earbuds.

 In addition, this NEF grant has provided funding for a hardback copy of each of the books recorded on the Playaways.
 Students may check these books out with the units to read along.
 Checking out the book along with the Playaway will not count against their library checkout limits.

 How does my child check out a Playaway?
 Playaways typically range in price from $34.99 - $44.99.
 Obviously, this is more expensive than most library books.
 In the event that one is lost or damaged, they must be paid for just like library books.
 In order to make sure that parents aren't caught by surprise if their child loses or damages a Playaway and must pay for it, students will be asked to have a parent permission form signed and on file in the library before checking out a Playaway.
 Once this is done, however, then they are good to go!

 Where can my child or I get the permission form?
 Click on this permission form link.
 Students do not have to renew their permission forms each year.

 Which grades may check out Playaways?
-First through fifth grade students may check out Playaways on their own after having the parent permission form filled out.
-Students in kindergarten may also check out the units with their parents either before or after school.
+Kindergarten through fifth grade students may check out Playaways on their own after having the parent permission form filled out.

 How many Playaways can be checked out at a time?
 One Playaway can be checked out at a time, along with a copy of the book if the student would like to follow along with the narrator.
 This is in addition to their normal library checkout limits (one book for kindergarten, two for grades 1-4 and three for grade 5).